Jianwei-Wu-1/CISC849-Report/ReadMe.md

 # Preliminary Plan

 We plan to discover the possibility to:
--Extend existing machine-learning based technique to deep-learning based technique -Implement a deep-learning based model for medical image classification
+- Extend existing machine-learning based technique to deep-learning based technique
+- Implement a deep-learning based model for medical image classification

 After we confirm it is feasible to implement such neural network:
 -Build a Convolutional Deep Neural Networks (CNN) to classify medical images